 “Make sure you understand the rules of spousal claiming, as that may have a significant effect on your monthly income during retirement,” Shinn said.

-The rules are too complex to outline here, but the SSA lays them out on its Benefits For Your Family page — and they apply to you even if you’re not still married.
+The SSA lays out the rules on its Benefits For Your Family page — and they apply to you even if you’re not still married.

 “If you are a divorced spouse, you may be able to claim benefits using a divorced spouse’s working record,” Shinn said.